mariadb-corporation/MaxScale/Documentation/Filters/Wcar.md

 ## Prerequisites

-- Both the capture MaxScale and replay MaxScale servers must use the same operating system and CPU architecture.
+- Both the capture MaxScale and replay MaxScale servers must use the same linux distribution and CPU architecture.
 For example, if the capture was taken on an x86_64 RHEL 8 instance, the replay should also happen on an x86_64 RHEL 8 instance.
-Captured workloads may be compatible across operating system versions that use the same CPU architecture.
+Captured workloads are however usually compatible across different linux distributions that use the same CPU architecture.

 - The capture MariaDB instance must have binlogging enabled (`log-bin=1`)

 # Capture

-## Installation
+## Configuration

 To start capturing the workload, define the WCAR filter by adding the following configuration object and add it to each service whose traffic is going to be